 NTD Trip Samples Report

-The DataPoint NTD Trip Samples Report is now available in ETMS, or my Avail 7.4.9+, which opens in a new browser.
-Use this dashboard to review your service area metrics at a high level, across all routes.
-Use the filter to focus on individual routes, update the date range, review historical values for comparison, and more.
-Identify the total number of trip samples and the percent of all trips valid samples.
-Track trends by time, category, and routes; compare all the data to the last year’s data; assess if you are below or above the target and adjust targets accordingly.
+Track trends by time, category, and routes; compare this year's data collection to last year’s data and assess if you are below or above the target and adjust targets accordingly.
 It is very important to keep the coverage and capture rates above 50%.
 If your system is below 50%, you will need to perform some schedule health analysis and review vehicle APC hardware.
+This report also identifies missed but scheduled stops.
+Drill into the missed stops data to begin improving your overall trip samples data collection. *Valid trips used for NTD reporting have fewer than 3 consecutive stops missed.

 This dashboard allows you to do the following:

-• Assess trips, capture rate, filter capture rate by route.
+• Assess accepted trips, capture rate, filter capture rate by route

-• Identify percentage of failed stops or percentage for the onboard over max capacity.
+• Identify percentage of missed stops and percentage for the onboard over max capacity

 • Filter

-The NTD Trip Samples report shows four sub reports: Capture Rate, Coverage Rate, Accepted Trip Samples, and NTD Trip Samples by Route.
+The NTD Trip Samples report shows four sub reports: Capture Rate, Coverage Rate, Accepted Trip Samples, NTD Trip Samples by Route, and Missed Stops.

 The Capture Rate report provides the capture rate of all sample trips of total trips within the set time frame, compares this percentage to last year, shows the set target and where the rate is respective of the target.
 The Coverage Rate report provides the same information only looks at unique trips.